 \section{Conclusion}

 This paper has examined experimental design criteria and optimization procedures used to develop surrogates of computational models, highlighting aspects of the interplay between experimental designs and approximation algorithms.
 In the first part of the paper, we discussed experimental design criteria for Gaussian process regression and presented an algorithm for minimizing the posterior integrated variance (IVAR) of a Gaussian process over a continuous design space. \sedit Our approach is adapted to the kernel structure; for instance, with isotropic squared exponential kernels, it yields well-spaced points on arbitrary complex domains, avoiding boundary clustering and other undesirable artifacts. \dedit IVAR points also have good interpolation stability, as measured by the Lebesgue constant for kernel interpolation.
 The underlying optimization problem is tractably solved with gradient descent methods, as long as the number of design points is not too small or too large relative to the complexity of the prior covariance kernel.
 Our numerical experiments also demonstrate that simultaneously designing multiple points can yield substantial benefits over greedy strategies.
 Nonetheless, even greedy minimization of IVAR yields better approximation performance than standard greedy algorithms for minimizing entropy or maximizing MI.
-We also demonstrate the use of IVAR in a closed-loop adaptive scheme that sequentially updates the prior covariance kernel of the Gaussian process.

 In the second part of the paper, we compare GP regression to polynomial approximation.
 For simplicity, we consider only pseudospectral approximation, using nodes and weights that orthogonalize the finite set of basis functions used for approximation.